munificent/journal/_posts/2010-10-01-solving-the-expression-problem.md

 ---
 title: "Solving the Expression Problem"
-categories: code, java, language, magpie
+#categories: code, java, language, magpie
-date: 2010/10/01
 ---
 I started working on Magpie out of frustration with a lot of the languages I used.
 One of the key itches I wanted to scratch is something called the